 Average sunshine hours: 10

-It may only extend for a pint-sized 300 square kilometres, but Malta holds its own against the Mediterranean’s major players.
+It may only extend for 300 square kilometres, but Malta holds its own against the Mediterranean’s major players.
 It comes complete with a 7,000 year history, 300 sunny days every year, and water so gin-clear it could have the Caribbean quaking in its boots.
-June brings toasty temperatures, so it’s the perfect time to for taking advantage of the island’s best bits – think snorkelling, al fresco dinners and day-long boat trips.
-Make a beeline for the Hotel Bayview in stylish Sliema, and you’ll have harbour views, a rooftop pool for tanning and a catch of restaurants on the doorstep.
+June brings toasty temperatures, so it’s the perfect time to take advantage of the island’s best bits – think snorkelling, al fresco dinners and day-long boat trips.
+Make a beeline for The Palace in stylish Sliema, and you’ll have a rooftop pool for tanning and a catch of restaurants within easy reach.
 If a party’s on the agenda, the Valentina Hotel’s got you covered – it’s bang in the middle of the St Julian’s club scene, so those summer nights on the town are sorted.

 Average temperature: 26°

 Then, find out where’s hot in May, check out the best summer holiday destinations in Europe and get the lowdown on where to go on holiday and when.

 Pssst.
 Head to the Discover homepage for our latest articles.

 Author: Charlotte Harris and Danielle Penny